Do you need support for your studies abroad?

-Another way of supporting you are the support systems for international students, that every of our university has.
+Another way of supporting you are the support systems for international students, that all our universities have.
 They all have different names but the same mission, to help you with any questions and to offer you support and advisory services:

-- University of North Carolina Wilmington in the US: International Student and Scholar Services (ISSS)
+- University of North Carolina Wilmington, USA: International Student and Scholar Services (ISSS)

-- RANEPA, Institute of Business Studies in Russia: student council
+- RANEPA, Institute of Business Studies, Russia: Student Council

 You can also always contact us if you need help or have questions!